At the Service of Producers and Consumers

-The sound and efficient financial system discussed in this booklet is generally known as Social Credit.
-It has never been applied anywhere thus far.
-Its principles were set forth by the Scottish engineer and economist C. H. Douglas.
-They were published by him for the first time in 1918 and since then, they have been taught throughout the world by the Social Credit School.
+The financial system discussed in this booklet is generally known as Social Credit.
+Its principles were set forth by the Scottish engineer and economist Clifford Hugh Douglas and have not been applied anywhere to date.
+They were first published in 1918 and since then have been taught throughout the world by followers of Social Credit.

-Once implemented, Douglas's proposals would eliminate all financial problems where there exists no physical problem of production or of distribution.
-His system gives finance a role of service to the country's economy, and no longer one of command.
+Douglas’ proposals would eliminate all financial problems where no physical limitations on production or distribution exist.
+His system puts finance in the role of service to the economy.

-The Social Credit publications “Michael” and “Vers Demain” and similar writings have refrained generally from discussing the possible modalities for establishing a financial system in keeping with Douglas's principles.
+The Social Credit publications, “Michael” and “Vers Demain”, and similar writings have generally refrained from discussing methods for establishing a financial system that conforms with Douglas’ principles.

-We believe that our role is foremost to explain the "what", what people need to obtain from their economic activities; also the "why", the reasons why they are entitled to these results.
+We believe that our role is foremost to explain what people need to obtain from their economic activities.
+We also wish to explain the reasons why people are entitled to the benefits which we will describe.

-Bearing this in mind, Douglas addressed himself to a meeting of Social Crediters in these words: “The bankers themselves will establish Social Credit — once, of course, they receive the order to do so.”
+Bearing this in mind, Douglas addressed a meeting of Social Crediters in these words: “The bankers themselves will establish Social Credit — once, of course, they receive the order to do so.”

-On another occasion, he suggested that, in order to get out of the financial rut into which individuals and governments found themselves during the 1930’s, the Government ought to assemble a few of the country’s leading bankers, lock them up and keep them locked up until they found a remedy to the evils that afflicted the world.
-Such a remedy, they would soon have found!
+Douglas suggested that in order to get out of the financial rut in which individuals and governments found themselves during the 1930’s, the government should assemble a few of the country’s leading bankers, lock them up and keep them locked up until they found a remedy to the evils that afflicted the world!

-However, herein we will dwell slightly into the "how".
-How might we implement Douglas's propositions?
-How can a constant equilibrium between the prices and the purchasing power in the public’s hands be achieved?
-How can new production be financed not with savings, but with newly created credits?
+Herein we will discuss how Douglas’ proposals may be implemented.
+How can a constant equilibrium between prices and purchasing power in the public’s hands be achieved?
+How can new production be financed, not with savings, but with newly created Credits?

-Our goal is simply to show that it is possible to implement Douglas's propositions; not to show that a particular method is the only way to do so.
-The methods set out here, are neither dogmatic nor exclusive.
-But we advocate these methods because they seem to be the most practical and the least disconcerting since they make a greater use of existing financial mechanisms while purging them of the fundamental financial defect which diverts them from the real end of the economy, which is to serve human needs.
+Our goal is simply to demonstrate that it is possible to implement Douglas’ proposals rather than to show that a particular method is the only way.
+We advocate these methods because they seem to be the most practical and the least confusing.
+The methods proposed make use of the existing financial system, but free it from the defects that stop it from serving human needs.